"Your most unhappy customers are your greatest source of learning." - Bill Gates

 “How likely are you to recommend this product or service to a friend or colleague?”

-Customers can then select an option from a scale of 0 to 10, where 0 means that the customer isn’t likely to recommend the product or service at all, and a 10 is highly likely to recommend.
+Customers can then select an option from a scale of 0 to 10, where 0 means that you're dealing with unhappy customers who aren’t likely to recommend the product or service at all, 10 means that you have happy, enthusiastic customers who are highly likely to recommend.

 The question is oftentimes followed up with a “why?” to further understand and analyze the customer’s reasoning for promoting or not-promoting.

-Once you gather the answers from the survey, you can determine your companies NPS with this formula:
+Once you gather the answers from the Net Promoter Score survey, you can determine your company's NPS with this formula:

 NPS = (% of promoters - % of detractors)/total number of respondents.